omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 callenv$w <- 5
 ```

-In the evaluation environment we set up the promises.
+In the evaluation environment, we set up the promises.
 The `delayedAssign` function takes two environments as arguments.
 The first is the environment where the promise should be evaluated and the second where it should be stored.
-For `x` we want the expression to be evaluated in the calling environment and for `y` we want it to be evaluated in the evaluation environment.
+For `x` we want the expression to be evaluated in the calling environment, and for `y` we want it to be evaluated in the evaluation environment.
 Both variables should be stored in the evaluation environment.

 ```{r}
 delayedAssign("x", 2 * w, callenv, evalenv)